What should my agency do to decrease the chances of passengers showing up at the airport with no ticket?

 It depends.
 If the original reservation included a _CA CPP fare that is no longer available due to capacity restrictions (i.e., _CA fare), the original fare may not be available during rebooking.
 The new reservation may be made at a different fare (i.e., YCA fare or DG), which could be higher than the original booked fare.
 Depending on agency policy, the new booking may require additional approval on the travel authorization.

-Important note: If you are rebooking within 48 hours prior to departure, most airlines require ticketing within 6 hours prior to departure.
+Important Note: If you are rebooking within 48 hours prior to departure, most airlines require ticketing within six (6) hours prior to departure.
 Make sure your approving official is aware of the changes to your travel.

 Is my agency’s TMC required to notify me upon cancellation?